Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: The eval-apply evaluator style

 \subsection{Natural semantics style eval-apply}

 A natural semantics is a proof-theory of syntax-directed and deterministic (exhaustive and non-overlapping) inference rules \cite{Kah87}.
-Every rule has zero or more antecedent formulas shown in order (left-to-right) above a line and only one consequent formula shown below the line.
+Every rule has zero or more antecedent formulas above a line which are ordered from left to right, and only one consequent formula shown below the line.
 Every rule states that the formula below is the case if all formulas above are the case.
 A rule with no formulas above is an axiom.
 A formula holds iff a stacking up of rules (an evaluation tree) ends in axioms.

 An eval-apply evaluator in natural semantics consists of a set of inference rules that specify the evaluator's behaviour recursively on the subterms.
-The call-by-value evaluator $\bv$ below is defined in natural semantics by four rules: one for evaluating \textsc{var}iables, one for evaluating \textsc{abs}tractions, one for evaluating applications which unfold to a redex to be \textsc{con}tracted, and one for evaluating applications which unfold to \textsc{neu}trals. { } Every formula of the form $\bv(M) = N$ reads `$N$ is the result in the finite evaluation sequence of $M$ under $\bv$'.
+The call-by-value evaluator $\bv$ below is defined in natural semantics by four rules: one for evaluating \textsc{var}iables, one for evaluating \textsc{abs}tractions, one for evaluating applications which unfold to a redex that is \textsc{con}tracted, and one for evaluating applications which unfold to \textsc{neu}trals. { } Every formula of the form $\bv(M) = N$ reads `$N$ is the result in the finite evaluation sequence of $M$ under $\bv$'.
 The formula is proven by the finite evaluation tree above it.
 When $\bv(M)$ has an infinite evaluation sequence ($\bv$ diverges on $M$) then it has an infinite evaluation tree and we write $\bv(M)=\bot$ to indicate it.
 (The symbol `$\bot$' is meta-notation because $\bot\not\in\Lambda$.)

 Let us explain the rules.
 The \textsc{var} axiom states that $\bv$ is an identity on variables (they are normal forms).
-The \textsc{abs} axiom states that $\bv$ is also an identity on abstractions ($\bv$ is `weak').
-The \textsc{con} rule states that the application $MN$ evaluates by $\bv$ to a term $B'$ if $\bv$ evaluates the operator $M$ to an abstraction with body $B$, and also evaluates the operand $N$ to a term $N'$, and also evaluates the contractum to a result $B'$.
+The \textsc{abs} axiom states that $\bv$ is also an identity on abstractions ($\bv$ is weak).
+The \textsc{con} rule states that the application $MN$ evaluates by $\bv$ to a term $B'$ if $\bv$ evaluates the operator $M$ to an abstraction $\lambda x.B$, and also evaluates the operand $N$ to a term $N'$, and also evaluates the contractum of the redex $(\lambda x.B)N'$ to a result $B'$.
 The \textsc{neu} rule states that the application $MN$ evaluates by $\bv$ to a neutral $M'N'$ if $\bv$ evaluates the operator $M$ to a non-abstraction $M$' (\ie~a variable or a neutral), and also evaluates the operand $N$ to a result $N'$.
-The eval-apply natural semantics corresponds with the eval-apply evaluator in code, where the \textsc{con} and \textsc{neu} rules are implemented by \texttt{apply}.